Church of God Cross

 The largest of these has its headquarters in Cleveland, US, and their logo is shown above.
 Their in-house name is Church of God and to avoid confusion with other churches that include the same words, their full legal name is Church of God (Cleveland, Tennessee).

 Affiliated churches in other countries have different names.
-For example, Église de Dieu en France, viz., the 'Church of God in France' (without meaning to imply that there is a specific God for France), 日本チャーチオブゴッド (Japan Church of God), New Testament Church of God (mainly UK), Church of God in Canada (guess where!) and over one hundred others.
+For example, Église de Dieu en France, viz., the 'Church of God in France' (without meaning to imply that there is a specific God for France), 日本チャーチオブゴッド (Japan Church of God), New Testament Church of God (mainly UK), Church of God in Canada (guess where!) and over a hundred others.

 Almost all these churches adopt a logo which features the Cross of Christ and the flame of the Holy Spirit.